-Alaska's Alaska Administrative Code 5AAC39.222 Policy for the management of sustainable salmon fisheries1: states that, "salmon escapement should be managed in a manner to maintain genetic and phenotypic characteristics of the stock by assuring appropriate geographic and temporal distribution of spawners as well as consideration of size range, sex ratio, and other population attributes".
-Accordingly, adult escapement is the first priority of salmon management in Alaska and is routinely monitored through aerial surveys, weirs, in-river sonar and tower-based counts.
-ADFG reviews the potential ecological, fishery and other impacts of proposed hatcheries before issuing a permit and has authority to revoke or deny permission for alterations to a permit.
 Regulations and conditions governing hatchery operations are readily available online, as are permit application portals.
 Alaska's Constitution and Policy for the Management of Sustainable Salmon Fisheries provide clear protections for common property salmon fisheries in Alaska, thereby safeguarding the livelihoods of local communities that use salmon as a resource.
 Public hearings are held at least 30 days before the issuance of a salmon hatchery permit, pursuant to state statute.
 Before issuing a salmon hatchery permit, ADFG reviews potential ecological, fisheries, habitat and social impacts, and may revoke a permit or deny permission for alterations to a hatchery.
 ADFG regulates the source, health and transport of hatchery salmon, in accordance with the State's Finfish Genetics Policy.
 Non-native and genetically modified fish are prohibited by this policy.
 In most cases, hatchery salmon in Alaska are mass marked, which allows for selective fisheries and evaluations of the impacts from fisheries on wild stocks.
-Hatchery salmon produced by the Kodiak Regional Aquaculture Association (KRAA) are generally not marked, representing a notable exception to standard hatchery practice and basis for the sole minor non-conformance issued during the 2016 US Alaska Commercial Salmon Reassessment.
-Through coordination with AFDF, KRAA has developed a Corrective Action Plan to address this minor non-conformance that includes fundraising for construction of infrastructure to begin marking hatchery salmon at its facilities.
+Hatchery pink salmon produced by the Kodiak Regional Aquaculture Association (KRAA) are generally not marked, representing a notable exception to standard hatchery practice and basis for the sole minor non-conformance issued during the 2017 US Alaska Commercial Salmon Reassessment.
+Through coordination with AFDF, KRAA has developed a Corrective Action Plan to address this minor nonconformance that includes fundraising for construction of infrastructure to begin marking hatchery salmon at its facilities.
+Significant progress has been made toward the implementation of this plan and will continue to be monitored.